asmita-bhardwaj/cse15l-lab-reports/lab2.md

 The failure-inducing input for the `reverseInPlace(int[] arr)` method was any array that was no a mirror image sequence.
 To debug, I changed the for loop condition to arr.length/2 and added a int value that stored the previous value of the array and then replaced the values at the other end of th array with that previous value.
 The failure-inducing input for the `reversed(int[] arr)` method was any non-zero array.
 To debug, I switched the arr and newArray.
 Specifically, I replaced arr[i] with newArray[i] and newArray[arr.length - i - 1] with arr[arr.length - i - 1].

+## Part 3

+I learnt more about web servers and URLs.
+More specifically, I learnt how to create a web server and understood the different components of a URL.
+I'm completely new to computer science and this is only the second computer science course I've taken, so I find it very interesting to undertstand the basics of the technology and logistics behind things we use everyday.
+I also learnt more about testing and JUnit in particular, I find that to be very useful and am hoping to continue to use it later on in my coding career.
+Heading in the direction of software engineering, learning how to debug code is also a very useful skill I'm grateful I learnt in labs 2 and 3.